PhD in Counselor Education

 Interaction among students is encouraged since many students have years of experience.
 At UB, we understand that much learning comes through peer interaction.
 The program stresses research and counseling and includes skills training as the model for preparation.

-The minimum requirement, stated by the UB Graduate School, for the Ph.D. in Counselor Education is 72 semester hours beyond the baccalaureate degree.
+The minimum requirement, stated by the UB Graduate School, for the PhD in counselor education is 72 credit hours beyond the baccalaureate degree.
 At least 48 of the hours must be taken at UB.
 Dissertation credit is not included in the minimum standard.

-Students can enter the program from varied backgrounds.
-Each student's program will be based upon the preparation he or she has and courses will be selected, in concert with an advisor, to meet individual student needs.
+You can enter the program from varied backgrounds.
+Your program will be based upon the preparation you have, and you and your advisor will select courses that meet your individual needs.
 This may mean taking some master's level courses and nearly always results in a program in excess of 72 hours beyond the bachelor's degree.